bitpoke/stack/docs/running-wordpress-on-kubernetes.md

 ## Deploy WordPress on Stack

 Stack will always start a Docker image that will run the actual code.
 The code can be deployed using Git, [pvc](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) or simple [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
-Another option will be to just build the image yourself and don't specify any code options.
+Another option will be to just build the image yourself and not specify any code options.
 Using this, you can run what you've bundled in the image and Stack will not interfere.

 In order to fully take advantage of all Stack features, there are three ways of deploying your code: